 Series of Repetition－Dry Pond

-Exhibition Location: MoMA, New York
+Location: MoMA, New York

-Exhibited Works: Series of Repetition
+Exhibited Work: Series of Repetition

 Created in 1987-88, Series of Repetition marks the early years of Xu Bing’s artistic practice in printmaking and anticipates his decisive turn towards conceptual art afterwards.
 The set of woodcut prints depicts rural scenes, recalling Xu Bing’s experience in the countryside before entering the Central Academy of Fine Arts in Beijing.

-Background Story - Landscape after Huang Gongwang
+Background Story: Landscape after Huang Gongwang

-Exhibition Venue: Suzhou Museum
+Location: Suzhou Museum

-Exhibited Work: Background Story - Landscape after Huang Gongwang
+Exhibited Work: Background Story: Landscape after Huang Gongwang

 World Picture: Xu Bing Dragonfly Eyes

-Exhibition Venue: Today Art Museum, Beijing
+Location: Today Art Museum, Beijing

-Exhibited Work: Dragonfly Eyes, 2017
+Exhibited Work: Dragonfly Eyes (2017)

 Artist Xu Bing’s solo exhibition World Picture: Xu Bing Dragonfly Eyes, hosted by Today Art Museum and Xu Bing Studio, is on view at Today Art Museum, Beijing.
-The exhibition focuses on Xu Bing’s feature-length fiction movie Dragonfly Eyes, exploring the creative process and the artistic style of the movie.
+The exhibition focuses on Xu Bing’s feature-length fiction film Dragonfly Eyes, exploring the creative process and the artistic style of the movie.
 It also investigates the artist’s artistic concepts in the past forty years and the internal relations among his art works.

 Dragonfly Eyes (81 mins) is the first feature film directed by Xu Bing.
-The movie is screen-written by Zhai Yongming and Zhang Hanyi, edited by Matthieu Laclau and Zhang Wenchao, sound supervised by Li Danfeng, and original music produced by Yoshihiro Hanno.
+The film is screen-written by Zhai Yongming and Zhang Hanyi, edited by Matthieu Laclau and Zhang Wenchao, sound supervised by Li Danfeng, and original music produced by Yoshihiro Hanno.
 The experimental movie has received extensive research and response in China and beyond.
 It continues the artist’s deep criticism and reflection on social phenomena and spectacle of technology.
 Furthermore, it brings viewers into an ever-changing image labyrinth: it not only demonstrates that in the modern world everyone is a mirror image of each other, but also radically reveals the true nature of the world —image is the world.